Fanhui Shi Weixing: Maiden launch

 The first successful FSW-0 launched on 26 November 1975 from Jiuquan Satellite Launch Center in Inner Mongolia Pad 138, Launch Complex 2.
 Immediately after launch, it became apparent the satellite would be irrecoverable due to a loss of pressure in the gas orientation system.
-Qian Xeusen estimated the chances of recovery to be near zero while Yang Jiachi (developer of the FSW-0's attitude control system) believed the seeming loss of pressure was only the result of the gasses cooling (Charles's law) as the spacecraft cooled exiting the atmosphere.
+Qian estimated the chances of recovery to be near zero while Yang Jiachi (developer of the FSW-0's attitude control system) believed the seeming loss of pressure was only the result of the gasses cooling (Charles's law) as the spacecraft cooled exiting the atmosphere.
 Despite Yang's adamance that the mission should continue, the decision was made and Xian Ground Station commanded the satellite to reenter the atmosphere after only three days flight time.

 With observers waiting in the mountains of Sichuan, four coal miners seated in a mess hall in Guizhou Province about 400 kilometers away watched a red-hot object crash into a nearby grove of trees around noon.
 Venturing out to see the crashed object, one reportedly threw a rock and was relieved to hear a metallic sound confirming the object was of terrestrial origin.
 The miners reported the object to local authorities and the recovery team eventually arrived to find the spacecraft intact and the imagery undamaged.
 The reentry vehicle was damaged by reentry and the parachute partially burned; however, the film was declared undamaged and the mission was deemed a success, making China the third nation to capture space-based imagery after the United States' CORONA satellite in 1960 and the Soviet Union's Zenit satellite in 1962.

 The extracted imagery was in extremely low resolution and suffered significant distortion from in-orbit movements; however, the FSW-0 was launched eight more times on an imagery mission with the final mission purposed to conduct microgravity experiments.
 The microgravity experiments of the last mission tested the smelting and recrystallization of alloys and semiconductor materials including gallium arsenide and would continue as part of the larger FSW satellite program.